Register for Camp Joy

-Registration for 2020 opens at 9 am on February 1st and closes at midnight on April 30th OR when we have reached registration capacity.
-We typically reach capacity around mid-late March.
-Wait-list registrations are reserved ONLY for returning campers who have attended Camp Joy in a previous year.
+- Registration is OPEN and closes when we have reached registration capacity.
+Registrations are on a first-come first serve basis, we are unable to hold spots for anyone, regardless of previous years attended.
+Space fills quickly, we have historically reached capacity around mid-late March.
+Waitlist registrations are reserved ONLY for returning campers who have attended Camp Joy in a previous year.

 All campers registering for Camp Joy are Full Time (overnight) unless prior arrangements have been made with the Director to attend part-time.